 Or maybe, per Buzzfeed News, the gilets jaunes are rioting in France because of Facebook: “Due to the way algorithm changes made earlier this year interacted with the fierce devotion in France to local and regional identity, the country is now facing some of the worst riots in many years — and in Paris, the worst in half a century,” writes Ryan Broderick.

 Both of these stories implicitly attribute lots of power to social media to change people’s minds and spur them to action.
 A critical mass of Americans have come across enough broken-English tweets, poorly composed Facebook posts, and low-res memes about the judiciary to lower the country’s confidence in the judicial system, the Post story suggests.
-A critical mass of French have seen enough videos and read enough petitions to prompt mass riots, the Buzzfeed story insinuates.
-People may have political preferences and society may be beset with political tensions — Americans are “divided” on immigration, the French are “fierce[ly] devot[ed] to local and regional identity” — but the important story is the way these preexisting conditions were exploited by nefarious actors taking advantage of poorly-designed algorithms to convince people to do and think things they wouldn’t otherwise.
+A critical mass of French have seen enough videos and read enough petitions to prompt mass riots, the Buzzfeed story suggests.
+People may have their own beliefs, and political divides may exist — Americans are “divided” on immigration, the French are “fierce[ly] devot[ed] to local and regional identity” — but the important story is the way these preexisting conditions were exploited by bad actors taking advantage of poorly-designed algorithms to convince people to do and think things they wouldn’t otherwise.

-Telling compelling, convenient stories is occasionally the stuff of both journalism and politics (cf. Donald Trump telling Western Pennsylvanians that “Hillary Clinton and her friends in global finance” are to blame for manufacturing being down, or Hillary Clinton assuring her donors that the reason she lost is James Comey’s letter to Congress a week before Election Night).
-But these are just-so stories that rely on dubious causal chains to attribute responsibility for complex phenomena to bogeymen.
+I view these as just-so stories that rely on dubious causal chains to attribute responsibility for complex phenomena to bogeymen.
 Russians “sow discord.”
 Facebook “exacerbates instability.”
 But how someone identifies politically and what spurs that person to action can be a function of all sorts of things — her personality, the material conditions surrounding her, where she grew up, what she reads, what her peers believe — and a nation’s political fault lines are often products of historical and social contingencies.